February 18, 2025

 One of the most frustrating—and costly—issues in franchise sales is the blackout period: a gap when your system isn’t legally approved to offer franchises in a registration state due to missed filings, delayed examiner reviews, or pending renewal.

 Sales teams don’t always understand why they suddenly can’t proceed with a lead.
-And executives often underestimate the lead time it takes to secure or renew approval—especially in states with active regulators.
+And executives often underestimate the lead time it takes to secure or renew effectiveness—especially in states with active regulators.

 🛠️ Initial Applications: Longer, More Complex

 First-time filings in registration states typically require a more intensive review process.
 State examiners may issue multiple comment letters asking for revisions to your FDD, audited financials, or franchise agreement.
-These back-and-forth rounds can delay approval by several months—depending on the state's workload and your responsiveness.
+These back-and-forth rounds can delay your permit by several months—depending on the state's workload and your responsiveness.

 If you’re expanding into a new state like California, Washington, or New York build in significant lead time—before you want to begin marketing or selling in that state.